howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 ---

-In this chapter you will add a voting feature which lets users _upvote_ certain links.
-Along the way, you will learn about represeting many-to-many relationships in relational databases using Prisma.
+In this chapter, you will add a voting feature that lets your users _upvote_ certain links.
+Along the way, you will learn about representing many-to-many relationships using Prisma.

 ### Updating the Prisma schema

-The very first step here is to extend your Prisma data model to represent votes in the database.
+The first step here is to extend your Prisma data model to represent votes in the database.

 <Instruction>

-Open `prisma/schema.prisma` and adjust it to look as follows:
+Open `prisma/schema.prisma` and make the following adjustments:

 ```graphql{6,8,16-17}(path=".../hackernews-node/prisma/schema.prisma")
 model Link {